Neuron: Multimodel classification

 Since 2012 there has been a push from the cellular and computational neuroscience community to come up with a universal classification of neurons that will apply to all neurons in the brain as well as across species.
 This is done by considering the three essential qualities of all neurons: electrophysiology, morphology, and the individual transcriptome of the cells.
 Besides being universal this classification has the advantage of being able to classify astrocytes as well.
-A method called Patch-Seq in which all three qualities can be measured at once is used extensively by the Allen Institute for Brain Science.
+A method called patch-sequencing in which all three qualities can be measured at once is used extensively by the Allen Institute for Brain Science.
+In 2023, a comprehensive cell atlas of the adult, and developing human brain at the transcriptional, epigenetic, and functional levels was created through an international collaboration of researchers using the most cutting-edge molecular biology approaches.

 Connectivity

-Neurons communicate with each other via synapses, where either the axon terminal of one cell contacts another neuron's dendrite, soma or, less commonly, axon.
+Neurons communicate with each other via synapses, where either the axon terminal of one cell contacts another neuron's dendrite, soma, or, less commonly, axon.
 Neurons such as Purkinje cells in the cerebellum can have over 1000 dendritic branches, making connections with tens of thousands of other cells; other neurons, such as the magnocellular neurons of the supraoptic nucleus, have only one or two dendrites, each of which receives thousands of synapses.

 Synapses can be excitatory or inhibitory, either increasing or decreasing activity in the target neuron, respectively.
 Some neurons also communicate via electrical synapses, which are direct, electrically conductive junctions between cells.

 When an action potential reaches the axon terminal, it opens voltage-gated calcium channels, allowing calcium ions to enter the terminal.
 Calcium causes synaptic vesicles filled with neurotransmitter molecules to fuse with the membrane, releasing their contents into the synaptic cleft.
 The neurotransmitters diffuse across the synaptic cleft and activate receptors on the postsynaptic neuron.
 High cytosolic calcium in the axon terminal triggers mitochondrial calcium uptake, which, in turn, activates mitochondrial energy metabolism to produce ATP to support continuous neurotransmission.

-An autapse is a synapse in which a neuron's axon connects to its own dendrites.
+An autapse is a synapse in which a neuron's axon connects to its dendrites.

 The human brain has some 8.6 x 1010 (eighty six billion) neurons.
 Each neuron has on average 7,000 synaptic connections to other neurons.
 It has been estimated that the brain of a three-year-old child has about 1015 synapses (1 quadrillion).
 This number declines with age, stabilizing by adulthood.
 Estimates vary for an adult, ranging from 1014 to 5 x 1014 synapses (100 to 500 trillion).